eli22443/snake-app/README.md

 # Snake Game

-A modern implementation of the classic Snake game built with React and Vite.
-Control the snake to eat food and grow longer while avoiding collisions with walls and yourself!
+A modern implementation of the classic Snake game i've made built with React and Vite.
+Control the snake to eat food and grow longer while avoiding collisions with walls and yourself! :)

 ## Features